bsapalo/web.me/README.md

 # Please visit bsapalo.github.io/web.me/
 Welcome to my personal website repository!

 I built this website using HTML, CSS, and JavaScript!
-I'm using GithubPages to host this page.
+I'm using GithubPages to host the domain page.